-- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, performance has been far above the national average for maintained schools.
-Results in IGCSE examinations have been higher than worldwide norms. - 2.4 In the sixth form, A-level results in the years 2014 to 2016 have been exceptional for sixth formers in maintained schools.
-Where data is available for 2015 and 2016, results in International Baccalaureate examinations have been higher than worldwide norms. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school measures attainment using national curriculum tests.
+In the years 2014 to 2015, the results were well above the national average for girls in maintained schools. - 2.3 At GCSE in the years 2014 to 2016, performance has been well above the national average for girls in maintained schools. - 2.4 In the sixth form, A-level results in the years 2014 to 2016 have been well above the national average for girls in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.